-This brings us back to the magic grading software, brought to a college near you by EdX, aprivate non-profit which is of course one of the “big three” MOOC developers.
+This brings us back to the magic grading software, brought to a college near you by EdX, a private non-profit which if you’ve been following developments in educational technology you’ll recognize as one of the “big three” MOOC developers.
 The machine-scoring software “uses artificial intelligence to grade student essays and short written answers.”
 But human beings are not quite obsolete in the process of responding to student writing.
 The NYT reports:

 The EdX assessment tool requires human teachers, or graders, to first grade 100 essays or essay questions.
 The system then uses a variety of machine-learning techniques to train itself to be able to grade any number of essays or answers automatically and almost instantaneously.